History of renal transplantation

 Early history

 Transplantation is not new.
-In 4-5th Century BC, the Indian physician Sushruta and his medical students developed plastic surgical transplants for reconstructing noses, earlobes etc, that were amputated as religious, criminal, or military punishment.
+In 4-5th Century BC, the Indian physician Sushruta and his medical students developed plastic surgical transplants for reconstructing noses, earlobes etc; these were amputated as religious, criminal, or military punishment.
 This was published in Sushruta samhita (ca. 500 BC), his medico-surgical compendium.

 Xenotransplantation (1902-1936)